awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 ### cron\.unschedule function<a name="PostgreSQL_pg_cron.unschedule"></a>

 This function deletes a cron job\.
 You can either pass in the `job_name` or the `job_id`\.
-A policy makes sure you are the owner in order to unschedule the job\.
+A policy makes sure that you are the owner to remove the schedule for the job\.
 The function returns a Boolean indicating success or failure\.

-The function has the following syntax formats:
+The function has the following syntax formats\.

 **Syntax**